 The change from 15 to 30 minute signal neutrality, implemented in the January 9, 2017, design changes, resulted in the reduction of performance scores for short duration batteries.
-In April 2017 several participants filed a complaint with FERC, stating that these changes discriminated against their battery units.79 The MMU objected to these complaints.
-On April 7, 2020, FERC approved a settlement between PJM and the complainants.80 Starting July 1, 2020, the affected battery units began receiving compensation based on the greater of their current performance score, or their rolling average actual hourly performance score for the last 100 hours the resource operated prior to the January 9, 2017, implementation of the 30-minute conditional neutrality.
-The FERC settlement also requires that the affected battery units be cleared in the regulation market regardless of whether their offer would have cleared under normal circumstances, as long as they are offered as either self scheduled with a zero offer, or as a zero priced offer.81 In order to comply with this condition, PJM clears additional MW beyond what is needed for the regulation requirement in cases where the settlement battery units did not clear but met the offer rules of the settlement.
-This results in excess charges to customers for regulation service.
-Table 10-33 shows the impact of clearing additional MW beyond what is needed for the regulation requirement, as a result of the battery settlement.
-Through the first six months of 2021, the battery settlement has resulted in customers paying \$309,882 more than needed to compensate the settlement batteries.
+In April 2017 several participants filed a complaint with FERC, stating that these changes discriminated against their battery units.
+The MMU objected to these complaints.
+On April 7, 2020, FERC approved a settlement between PJM and the complainants.
+Starting July 1, 2020, the affected battery units began receiving compensation based on the greater of their current performance score, or their rolling average actual hourly performance score for the last 100 hours the resource operated prior to the January 9, 2017, implementation of the 30-minute conditional neutrality.
+The amount of additional regulation credits received as a result of payments when the historic performance score was used instead of the current performance score are shown in Table 10-31.